(Adjective) Having temporary effect

 Other things had.
 His best friends were married, they'd had kids.
 So had Bill and Fleur, George and Angelina, and almost everyone else he knew.
-He'd met Victoire that afternoon, and he couldn't wait until the Hogwarts term finished.
+He met Victoire that afternoon, and he couldn't wait until the Hogwarts term finished to meet the rest.

 He did the math, he came up with a glaring irregularity.

 "Where is Teddy?"
 Harry saw the looks they exchanged, and he knew.

 It was a weak heart.
 Teddy had been born with it.
 The worst part was that it was completely curable, if they'd caught it early enough, but no one had noticed.
 The symptoms had been explained away.
 If his skin was too pale, it was a metamorphmagus phase.
 If Teddy had been less energetic than the other children, he was respectful of his elderly grandma.
 When he started fainting, they noticed, but by then it was already too late; the healers could only slow the progress and make his last years as comfortable as possible.

 Harry mourned for how time had moved on without him, and for his Godson, so far beyond his reach.

 Ron and Hermione were as relieved to see him as he was them, but they had the weight of a decade and a half of vastly different experience between them.
 They'd spent more of their lives apart than together.